 Dreaming of a trip to Patagonia?

 We did too for many years, and recently we finally took the plunge.
-Travel to Patagonia in the remote southernmost region of Chile and Argentina can be a daunting task given its sheer size.
-After all, it's a place where you can get lost...and some folks go to hide.
+Planning a trip to Patagonia and traveling within this remote southernmost region of Chile and Argentina can be a daunting task given its sheer size.
+After all, it's a place where you can get very lost...and some folks go to hide.

 Disclaimer: This post may contain affiliate links.
 If you click through and make a purchase, we may receive a small commission at no additional cost to you.